Merry Christmas + Five Gifts I’m Most Thankful For This Year

 In honor of it being Christmas, and because I think it’s important to practice gratitude, I thought I’d share the five gifts I received this year that I’m especially thankful for.
 As you get older, and as you realize what this season is truly about, you are more aware of the fact that none of the best gifts can be found under the tree.

 • For me, this year, I received an affirmation of my health.
 I shared a little bit on Snapchat about this.
-My mom passed away in 2013 from a brain aneurysm rupture, which can be hereditary with women having a higher chance of having one than men.
+My mom passed away in 2013 from a brain aneurysm rupture, which can be hereditary, with women having a higher chance of having one than men.
 I started having some frequent headaches over the summer that alarmed me because they weren’t relieved with medication.
-My mom suffered from really bad headaches her whole life – and while her headaches were, likely, not due to her aneurysm when she was my age, I saw a bit of a parallel in her & I so I wanted to get some primitive testing done just in case.
+My mom suffered from really bad headaches her whole life – and while her headaches were, likely, not due to her aneurysm when she was my age, I saw a bit of a parallel in her & I, so I wanted to get some primitive testing done … just in case.
 Aneurysms develop in young adults and grow over time.
-They likely cause no symptoms at all until they are big enough to rupture, but can be detected in imaging when they are small.
-After seeing a neurologist, and because of my family history and recent history of headaches, I was given a prescription for a CT Angiogram of my brain, which looks at the vasculature of my brain.
+They likely cause no symptoms at all until they are big enough to rupture, but they can be detected in imaging when they are small.
+After seeing a neurologist, and because of my family history and recent history of headaches, I was given a prescription for a CT Angiogram of my head, which looks at the vasculature of my brain to detect any potential abnormalities.
 I have never been the patient before, and it was a little nerve-wrecking, even though it was a very short procedure.
 Thankfully, everything came back normal and there were no aneurysms to be seen.
 It was determined that my headaches were likely due to a combination of dehydration, stress and a lack of caffeine on the days I had them.
 I also have really, really terrible vision and on my last annual exam, my optometrist told me that I had some markers that were positive for glaucoma and that he wanted me to see a specialist.
 I’m 30-years-old, mind you, and all of these things were happening at the same time so I was freaking out a little.
 After a long afternoon of multiple tests, it seems everything came back completely normal.
 I’m really near-sighted but my peripheral vision is still very much intact.
 Working as a nurse for many years and having to experience the shocking loss of my Mom has afforded me so much gratitude for my family & I’s health, and this year my heart is especially full over it.

 • I received the gift of a relationship and the ability to let it go gracefully.
 I am that friend of yours who is really, REALLY picky when it comes to who they will even consider dating.
 I feel like the right one doesn’t come along every day so, while I think it’s important to give people a chance, I also think it’s important to be really honest.
 If there doesn’t seem to be anything remarkable about your connection, then you should do yourself and the other person a favor and let it go.
 It had been about 5 years since I had dated someone when I met Ben in January while I was in London.
 We immediately hit it off and got along so well, and y’all already know how it progressed.
 It took me to London in August to explore it all further.
 I haven’t stated it outright here on the blog yet but, it didn’t quite work out the way we both had hoped, and not because of anything the other person did.
 We simply knew it wasn’t ‘it’ for either of us.
 And, it was heartbreaking because we adore the crap out of each other, and wanted it to be ‘it’.
 Despite the outcome, though, I am so thankful that God wanted him to be a part of my story because he’s an amazing individual.
 It was so nice to have him to laugh with, explore with, and go to for support, advice and encouragement this past year.
 And, really, because I haven’t had this in so long, it was nice to be reminded of how nice it is to have someone I care about [and vice versa!] give me a hug when I get upset about something, say good job when I accomplish a goal, or always have a good morning text to wake up to.
 It was also nice to have a teammate to plan things with and experience things with, and that I could spoil.
 It has been sad to let him go.
 I miss him a lot but I’ve been dealing with that, facing it head on for awhile now, and realize that you can’t dwell on the negative.
 You have to hold on to hope and remember it was the right thing.
 He and I respect each other so much, never did wrong to each other, and, thus, have been able to let each other go in such a graceful way.
 For that, I am extremely grateful.